PETROENG 7054 - Petroleum Business & Project Economics

-Course Code PETROENG 7054 Course Petroleum Business & Project Economics Coordinating Unit Australian School of Petroleum Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Block-format course (8 days) with integrated lectures, practicals (computer based) and discussions Available for Study Abroad and Exchange N Assumed Knowledge Introductory petroleum geology and engineering, SACE Stage 2 Maths, competency in Excel Restrictions Available to MPetrolEng students only (who started program prior to 2015) Course Description Petroleum engineers perform technical work to support the "business" objectives of the organization they work for (corporation, government).
+Course Code PETROENG 7054 Course Petroleum Business & Project Economics Coordinating Unit Australian School of Petroleum Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive course of integrated lectures, examples and computer-based exercises Incompatible PETROENG 7006 Assumed Knowledge Introductory petroleum geology and engineering, SACE Stage 2 Maths, competency in Excel Restrictions Available to MPetrolBusMgt and MPE students only Course Description Petroleum engineers perform technical work to support the "business" objectives of the organization they work for (corporation, government).
 It is therefore important that they understand that "business" because it will influence the judgments they make.
 Economic evaluations provide the main source of the organization's information by which investment and operational decisions are made regarding the most effective use of resources.
 There are many subtleties and assumptions that underlie the apparently straight-forward economic calculations that are often seen.
 Consequently, a fundamental understanding of the concepts behind economic evaluation and of techniques for performing them within a petroleum context, are essential skills.
 Topics to be included are: oil & gas business context, economic and business concepts, cash-flows and petroleum fiscal regimes, time-value of money, discounted cash flow, net present value and other economic metrics, case study and portfolio management.
 If time permits, there will be an introduction to real options analysis and its application to valuing flexibility and risk.

 Course Coordinator: Professor Steve Begg

 The full timetable of all activities for this course can be accessed from Course Planner.